 <img src="http://www.example.com/images/pic_mountain.jpg" alt="Mountain View">

-You can see the padlock icon in the top left of the browser shows a warning icon instead.
+You can see the padlock icon in the navigation bar shows a warning instead.

 Cause of this error

 If you click on the warning icon the text explains that there are 'unencrypted elements' on the page you're viewing.

 From the example above, this is happening because the image was linked using HTTP and not HTTPS.
 Another way to confirm what on your site is linked insecurely is to use the following site:

 If you attempt to connect to a site that has a missing, invalid, or self-signed SSL certificate using an HTTPS URL, your browser shows a security warning such as 'Your connection to this site is not secure' in Chrome or 'Potential Security Risk Ahead' in Firefox.
 For example:

 In FireFox and Chrome, you can open the console by pressing the following keys:

 - Windows — Ctrl + Shift + i